Rest Homes and Residential Care in New Zealand

 Step 1 — Needs assessment (interRAI)

-The outcome of the assessment determines the appropriate level of care.
-Families cannot choose a higher level of care than what is assessed — the assessment drives the decision, not the family's preferences or the facility's availability.
+The outcome of the assessment determines the level of care.
+Families cannot choose a higher level than what is assessed.
+The assessment drives the decision, not preferences or availability.

 Step 2 — Means assessment